KenC2006/InScraper/README.md

 - Results Display: Presents the analysis as a message window, showing the total followers, total following, and the list of non-reciprocal accounts.

 #### NOTE
-- Probably won't work correctly anymore since Instagram updates will change the html
+- Probably won't work correctly anymore since Instagram updates change the html
-- Most likely ineffective for large follower/following counts do to Instagram blocking webscapping (better to use API)
+- Likely ineffective for large follower/following counts do to Instagram blocking webscapping (better to use API)